Bayesian Dynamical Modeling of Fixational Eye Movements: Results

 \subsection{Likelihood function: sequential computation}

 The observation that makes the model compatible with a likelihood-based approach is the fact that the likelihood $L$ at each time for each location on the lattice is given by the selection map $\pi$.
-In other words given the time-ordered data $X_t=\{x_1,x_2\dots,x_t\}$, we can calculate the probability of observing the walker in position $X$ at time $t$ given the model and given all previous positions $X_{t-1}$, which corresponds to
+In other words given the time-ordered data $X_t=\{x_1,x_2\dots,x_t\}$, we can calculate the probability of observing the walker in position $x$ at time $t$ given the model and given all previous positions $X_{t-1}$, i.e. $P_{\mathrm M}\left(x_t \mid X_{t-1}, \theta \right)$.
+The likelihood of a sequence of $t$ events \citep{Schuett2017} is therefore given by the product of $t$ conditional probabilities ${\cal L}_M(\theta|X_t)$, which is given by